-With the help of an old friend, we downloaded the publicly available information of all 2,980 delegates from the NPC’s website, including their gender, ethnicity, date of birth, jiguan (籍贯, defined below), and political affiliation.
-(Unfortunately, information that used to be available, including education background, is missing for the 13th NPC delegates.)
-We then analyzed the data and made some interesting findings which we present below.
+With the help of an old friend, we downloaded the publicly available information of all 2,980 delegates from the NPC’s website, including their gender, ethnicity, month of birth, jiguan [籍贯] (defined below), and political affiliation.
+(Unfortunately, information that used to be available, including educational background, is missing for the 13th NPC delegates.)
+We then analyzed the data and made some interesting findings that we present below.

 We start by addressing a popular misconception.
-Many seem to think that all delegates to the NPC are members of the Communist Party (CPC).
-This is not true, as China’s eight minority political parties—the so-called “democratic parties” (民主党派)—all have nominal representation in the NPC.
+Many seem to think that all delegates to the NPC are members of the Communist Party of China (CPC).
+This is not true, as China’s eight minority political parties—the so-called “Democratic Parties” [民主党派]—all have nominal representation in the NPC.
 There is also a sizeable proportion of delegates without any stated political affiliation.
-To be sure, the presence of these non-Communists in the NPC in no way affects the outcome of any vote, as all democratic parties are subordinate to the CPC.
+To be sure, the presence of these non-Communists in the NPC in no way affects the outcome of any vote, as all Democratic Parties are subordinate to the CPC.
 Thus, for all practical purposes, all delegates are CPC members.

-According to a 1996 CPC document, the membership of each democratic party is largely limited to the following:
+According to a 1996 document issued by the CPC United Front Work Department, the membership of each Democratic Party is largely limited to the following:

 Quite obviously, the CPC holds a supermajority (2,175 or 73.0%) of the seats in the 13th NPC.
 The next largest group consists of delegates with no affiliation, who hold 426 (14.3%) seats.
 The remaining 379 (12.7%) seats are roughly evenly distributed among the eight democratic parties, each given approximately 50, except for Taimeng, which historically occupies the fewest seats among the eight.

 The 2,980 delegates are on average 52 years old, with most (1,632 or 54.8%) in the 50–59 age group.
-The youngest six delegates are 22 years old, while the oldest delegate, Ms. SHEN Jilan from Shanxi, is 88—she has served in every NPC since the first.
+The youngest six delegates are 22 years old, while the oldest delegate, Ms. SHEN Jilan from Shanxi, is 88; she has been a delegate since the 1st NPC.
 Figure 3 shows an apparent trend: The older a delegate is, the more likely he or she is a CPC member, male, and of the Han majority.
 The 50–59 and 60–69 age groups, which include most of China’s current central and provincial Party and government leaders (who effectively serve ex officio), are only 10.5% ethnic minority and 16.7% female.

 Women hold almost a quarter of the seats in the 13th NPC, or 24.9% (742) to be exact.
 In terms of female representation in national legislature, therefore, China is ranked higher than the U.S. and Japan, but lower than most other developed countries (and numerous developing countries).
 Male delegates are on average five years older than their female colleagues.
 The former is also more likely to be Han and CPC members.
 Quite unexpectedly, in fact, fewer than half of all female delegates are CPC members.